fermyon/developer/content/cloud/deployment-concepts.md

 ## OCI - the Open Container Initiative

 The [Fermyon Cloud Plugin for Spin](https://developer.fermyon.com/cloud/cloud-command-reference) uses the [OCI Image](https://github.com/opencontainers/image-spec) and [OCI Distribution](https://github.com/opencontainers/distribution-spec) Specifications to move applications to the Cloud.
-These use of these specifications enables the use of existing infrastructure to distribute applications between Spin and Fermyon Cloud.
+These specifications enables the use of existing infrastructure to distribute applications between Spin and Fermyon Cloud.

 It's important to note that Spin applications deployed using the Cloud Plugin, are not, however, compatible with being run by an [OCI runtime](https://github.com/opencontainers/runtime-spec) compatible runtime, like [runc](https://github.com/opencontainers/runc).
 If you want to explore running Spin applications using a container runtime, you can do so using [`containerd` and `runwasi`](https://github.com/containerd/runwasi).